mitch-b/course-in-a-box/modules/client/_posts/2000-01-07-extending-base-classes.markdown

     });
     ```

 1. Go ahead and run the app.
-It should behave exactly the same as before, but now we are prepared for subscribing and broadcasting messages over the EventBus in our controllers.
+It should behave exactly the same as before, but now we have demonstrated how you can extend a base class in UI5.